Colombia

 A NETWORK OF TOY LIBRARIES TO FIGHT VIOLENCE AND POVERTY

-Mission Enfance fights violence against children, in Bogota, but also in other regions of Colombia, through our toy libraries.
-In these animation centres, children learn, through games, the rules of life in society and the respect that they owe to themselves and to others.
-In twenty-three years, the association has created a real network with seven centres, each one focusing on the problems encountered by the children: Violence in La Uvita and Cusagui (Boyaca); racial denigration in Condoto in Choco, among Afro-descendants, the former slaves of the conquistadores; oblivion and poverty for Amazonian Indians in Leticia, Puerto Narino and Zaragosa.
-In Peru, where our association also organises travelling toy libraries, the results on the children are obvious; they are gradually emerging from their apathy since they have been in contact with our teams.
+Mission Enfance fights violence against children in Bogotá's shantytowns, in Ciudad Bolivar, where millions of displaced guerrillas have settled, and in other regions of Colombia, through our 4 toy libraries.
+In these centres, children learn the rules of life in society and the respect owed to them and to others through play.
+Over the past twenty-four years, the association has created a real network of mutual aid with four centres, each focusing on the problems faced by the children: Isolation in San Mateo and Boavita (Boyaca); racial denigration in Condoto in Choco, among Afro-descendants, former slaves of the conquistadores; oblivion and poverty for Amazonian Indians in Puerto Narino and Zaragosa.
+In Peru, where our association also organises travelling toy libraries, the results on the children are obvious: they are gradually coming out of their apathy since they have been in contact with our teams.
+Our travelling toy libraries reach out to isolated children in Choco, Boyaca and Amazonia.

 Goal